idarahu/DE-project/Design.md

 ### Technologies

-To implement the graph model, we plan to use Neo4j with Cypher as the query language.
+To implement the graph model, the Neo4j graph database engines will be used with Cypher as the query language.
 Neo4j is an ACID-compliant transactional database widely used for graph data with native graph storage and processing.
 It supports the property graph model and is widely used in the industry while being developed since 2007 by Neo4j, Inc.

 ## Data Transformation